 Paola: Ok.
 Introduce me to other VCs.

-Investor: I do not know any VC which would invest in you.
+Investor: I do not know any VC who would invest in you.

 Paola: Ok.
 Introduce me to someone in the government.